-Many countries had their own industry of releasing the Beatles songs in their own native language(s).
+Many countries had their own industry of releasing Beatles songs in their own native language(s).
 It was a way for local artists to still have some hits against the overwhelming english language hits of the Beat Group invasion.
-Dutch language Beatles Cover Versions have later been called "Kievers".
+Dutch language Beatles Cover Versions later were called "Kievers".

 As this collection originates in the Netherlands, a special part of the tributes is dedicated to these

 'Yellow Submarine' became a much translated song.
 In 1966 Dutch entertainer Wim Kan translated it as 'Jelle Sal Wel Sien', but also titles like 'De Gele Soepterrien' could be found.
 The Wim Kan cover version became well known but most of the translated cover versions were made in very small amounts and remained quite obscure and unknown.

 September 27, 1976 Wings held a concert in Munich, Germany.

 Beatles Unlimited magazine staffmembers wanted to see Wings in concert but were also keen on getting an intervieuw, or at least, some special pictures for the international magazine.